 Some Advice from PTI to Help Drivers in Their New Career

 Starting a new career can be tough, especially if you’re entering into an industry that’s completely new to you.
 Case in point: starting a new career as a professional Class A CDL Truck Driver.
-Courtesy of the drivers from the Paper Transport, Inc. fleet, here are 9 tips for new drivers:
+Courtesy of the drivers from the Paper Transport fleet.

 1. Ask Questions – When you’re starting out, it’s important to ask questions if you don’t understand something or are unsure about what you might need to do next.
 As Florida driver Roger Herrington puts it: “The only question that is wrong is the one you did not ask.”

-2. Slow Down – It doesn’t pay to run around trying to get tasks done as fast as you possibly can and then having to go back and redo all of your work.
+2. Slow Down – It doesn’t pay to run around trying to get tasks done as fast as you possibly can, Especially, if you will only end up having to go back and redo all of your work.
 Wisconsin driver Joseph Vander Loop Jr. explains “it’s not about how fast you work – it’s how smart you work.”
 Work smarter, not harder.

 3. Be Respectful – In any industry, whether in trucking and transportation or hospitality and beyond, the words “please” and “thank you” go a long, long way.
 Like the Golden Rule says, “Do unto others as you would have them do unto you.”
 In your career, and life, it will help you go a long way.